Society of Women Engineers: History

 At the same time, SWE increasingly became involved in the spirit and activities of the larger women's movement.
 In 1972, a number of representatives from women's scientific and technical committees and societies (including SWE) met to form an alliance and discuss equity for women in science and engineering.
 This inaugural meeting eventually led to the formation of the Business and Professional Women's Foundation (BPWF).
 In addition, SWE's council resolved in 1973 to endorse ratification of the Equal Rights Amendment, and a few years later, resolved not to hold national conventions in non-ERA-ratified states.
 The Equal Rights Amendment was first proposed by Alice Paul in the 1920s, after women gained the right to vote, and still has not been ratified to this day.

 By 1982, the Society had swelled to 13,000 graduate and student members spread out over 250 sections across the country.
 The Council of Section Representatives, which in partnership with an Executive Committee had governed the Society since 1959, had become so large that SWE adopted a regionalization plan designed to bring the leadership closer to the membership.
-Today, SWE has over 40,000 student and professional members and continues its mission as a 501(c)(3) non-profit educational service organization.
+Today, SWE has over 47,000 collegiate and professional members and continues its mission as a 501(c)(3) non-profit educational service organization.

-The Society of Women Engineers organization exists today largely because the gender balance in engineering does not proportionally reflect population breakdowns of men and women in the United States.
+The Society of Women Engineers organization exists today largely because the gender balance in engineering does not proportionally reflect population breakdowns of men and women.
 Encouragement of female students and promotion of engineering as a field of study for women is a necessary and fundamental function of the organization.
 Engineering and related fields are heavily male-dominated, in part because of gender socialization and artificially reinforced gender norms.
 Theories such as the STEM pipeline seek to understand and balance how different science, math, and engineering fields tend to over- or under-represent different groups of people in the United States.
 The Van Leer family still supports the organization to this day.